nodejs/node/doc/api/http.md

 The `links` can be a string or an array of strings containing the values of the `Link` header.
 The optional `callback` argument will be called when the response message has been written.

+When links are of type object, the `link` key will be used to set the values of the `Link` header.
+Any additional attributes will be used as a header.

 **Example**